Finch-API/finch-docs/docs/Development-Guides/Errors/Error-Handling.md

 For such endpoints, Finch can return errors in two ways:
 1. Return an error per batch request item within the response body.
 The error will be in the same format described in the [Error Types guide](./Error-Types.md).
+    * Finch also returns an `error_name` and `error_message` in the response body. **These fields are now deprecated in favor of conforming to our standard error formatting, and will be removed entirely in June 2023.**
 2. Return an error at the HTTP status code level.
 The error will be in the same format described in the [Error Types guide](./Error-Types.md).

 <!-- theme: info -->